What is a Product Owner?

 Learn About the Role of the Product Owner

-As described in the Scrum Guide, a Scrum Product Owner is responsible for maximizing the value of the product and the work of the Development Team.
+As described in the Scrum Guide, a Scrum Product Owner is responsible for maximizing the value of the product resulting from the work of the Development Team.
 How this is done may vary widely across organizations, Scrum Teams, and individuals.

 The Product Owner is the sole person responsible for managing the Product Backlog.
 Product Backlog management includes:

 - Ordering the items in the Product Backlog to best achieve goals and missions.